ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-AI-Driven Security Audits in React.js with ChatGPT 4o + ESLint + Dependency Scanning ️ - <a href="https://the-expert-developer.medium.com/ai-driven-security-audits-in-react-js-with-chatgpt-4o-eslint-dependency-scanning-%EF%B8%8F-3176138ab7e3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 40: Ultimate Guide for Full Stack Developers: Next.js + Express.js API Integration - <a href="https://lokesh-prajapati.medium.com/day-40-ultimate-guide-for-full-stack-developers-next-js-express-js-api-integration-0a85c960d091?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Lokesh Prajapati`**

-<blockquote>Security in React apps isn’t just about HTTPS and CORS.
+<blockquote>Connecting a frontend to a backend API is a foundational skill for any modern web developer.
+Today, we’ll perform a deep dive into…
 Continue reading on Medium »</blockquote>

 <h3>2.
+React Suspense and Lazy: Simplified Guide with Code Examples - <a href="https://javascript.plainenglish.io/react-suspense-and-lazy-simplified-guide-with-code-examples-b6857c11ac97?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Partha Roy`**

+<blockquote>Learn how React Suspense and Lazy help streamline data fetching and image loading in modern apps.
+Explore code examples using React…
+Continue reading on JavaScript in Plain English »</blockquote>

-Behind the Code: Building My Final Year Project from Scratch - <a href="https://medium.com/@aishatadeola45/behind-the-scenes-of-my-final-year-project-code-challenges-and-small-wins-1cc665081941?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Explaining The Importance Of Keys In React Like Nobody Else - <a href="https://medium.com/@akshatmtiwari/explaining-the-importance-of-keys-in-react-like-nobody-else-61ff2f0e76e3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aishat Animashaun`**
+✍️ **posted by `Akshat!404`**

-<blockquote>I’m currently building an IQ testing tool using React with a focus on local relevance and clean UI.
-It’s not finished yet, but here’s what…
+<blockquote>When does a React app update the DOM?
+How does a React app update the DOM?
+What is the use of keys in React?
+Why is assigning an index as…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Practical Guide to Generate a PDF in a MERN Stack Application - <a href="https://medium.com/codeelevation/practical-guide-to-generate-a-pdf-in-a-mern-stack-application-d67f98792c79?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanmuga priya`**

-<blockquote>A step by step guide for beginners to learn how to generate, show, print, and download PDFs using React and puppeteer.
-Continue reading on CodeElevation »</blockquote>

 <h3>4.
-React Server Components and SSR in 2025: A Game-Changing Guide for Modern Developers - <a href="https://javascript.plainenglish.io/react-server-components-and-ssr-in-2025-a-game-changing-guide-for-modern-developers-86eba64f9e0a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Next.js static files are served to the browser for faster rendering ? - <a href="https://medium.com/@venkateshkasani14/how-next-js-static-files-are-served-to-the-browser-for-faster-rendering-6eed55757cf9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satish Rai`**
+✍️ **posted by `Venkateshkasani`**

-<blockquote>Master React Server Components and SSR to build faster, smarter apps in 2025.
-Learn key concepts, practical tips, and real-world examples…
+<blockquote>Next.js supports two types of rendering strategies for routes: Static Generation and Server-Side Rendering (SSR).
+Static routes are…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Top 10 Costly React Mistakes I Made (And How I Finally Fixed Them) - <a href="https://medium.com/@ksonuraj1/top-10-costly-react-mistakes-i-made-and-how-i-finally-fixed-them-1198c63437f8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React Router DOM: The Essential Guide to Client-Side Routing in React - <a href="https://medium.com/@shaswatapanda3/mastering-react-router-dom-the-essential-guide-to-client-side-routing-in-react-67431aea0205?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `constCoder`**
+✍️ **posted by `Shaswata Panda`**

-<blockquote>Hard lessons from 3 years of real-world React development — with code, diagrams, and battle scars.
+<blockquote>React is one of the most popular JavaScript libraries for building user interfaces, but creating multi-page experiences in React requires…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Frontend Developer Roadmap 2025: The No-Fluff Skills You Actually Need to Know - <a href="https://medium.com/@ksonuraj1/frontend-developer-roadmap-2025-the-no-fluff-skills-you-actually-need-to-know-a9846c5cf2fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+IT Job Support & Interview Support — KBS TrainingJob Support for Full Stack Developers: Solve… - <a href="https://medium.com/@kbstrainingsocial/job-support-full-stack-developers-e45fdc2fca98?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `constCoder`**
+✍️ **posted by `Kbstraining`**

-<blockquote>Forget the bloated roadmaps with 300 tools.
-This is the real guide — based on what teams actually use in production today.
+<blockquote>From backend logic and APIs to frontend bugs and deployment, Full Stack Developers juggle it all.
+But with multiple technologies and…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Props React.js: Memahami Alur Data untuk UI yang Dinamis dan Efisien - <a href="https://fadlirvnsyah.medium.com/react-js-mekanisme-penggunaan-props-d28bc4d0c29a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing AI Copilot UX in React.js (2025): Smart Assistants for Smarter Interfaces ‍ - <a href="https://the-expert-developer.medium.com/designing-ai-copilot-ux-in-react-js-2025-smart-assistants-for-smarter-interfaces-d6d78d475782?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fadli Rivansyah`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Dari komponen induk ke anak, Props adalah jembatan data yang vital.
+<blockquote>By 2025, AI copilots are redefining how users interact with applications.
 Continue reading on Medium »</blockquote>

+<h3>8.
+React: O que é, por que usar e o erro que todo iniciante comete - <a href="https://medium.com/@tatyanegoncalves023/react-o-que-%C3%A9-por-que-usar-e-o-erro-que-todo-iniciante-comete-3a4a7ba65afb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tatyanegoncalves`**

+<blockquote>Para quem tá começando, é super normal se sentir meio perdido.
+Uma armadilha comum é querer aprender React logo de cara, sem antes encarar… Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Day 40: Ultimate Guide for Full Stack Developers: Next.js + Express.js API Integration - <a href="https://lokesh-prajapati.medium.com/day-40-ultimate-guide-for-full-stack-developers-next-js-express-js-api-integration-0a85c960d091?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lokesh Prajapati`**

+<blockquote>Connecting a frontend to a backend API is a foundational skill for any modern web developer.
+Today, we’ll perform a deep dive into…
+Continue reading on Medium »</blockquote>

-Contentful + Next.js: How to Render CMS Content the Right Way - <a href="https://medium.com/@nicholasrussellconsulting/contentful-next-js-how-to-render-cms-content-the-right-way-7d45ad7e1785?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Why Most Companies Avoid Headless — and How to Make It a 5-Day Project Instead of 5 Weeks - <a href="https://medium.com/@nicholasrussellconsulting/why-most-companies-avoid-headless-and-how-to-make-it-a-5-day-project-instead-of-5-weeks-2785ee2d6ea2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nicholas Russell`**

-<blockquote>A robust and predictable Block rendering strategy for Contentful and Next.js to maximize the lifespan of your marketing site.
+<blockquote>Build a fast and flexible website without the long runway or enterprise development costs.
 Continue reading on Medium »</blockquote>

-<h3>2.
-React Server Components and SSR in 2025: A Game-Changing Guide for Modern Developers - <a href="https://javascript.plainenglish.io/react-server-components-and-ssr-in-2025-a-game-changing-guide-for-modern-developers-86eba64f9e0a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satish Rai`**

-<blockquote>Master React Server Components and SSR to build faster, smarter apps in 2025.
-Learn key concepts, practical tips, and real-world examples…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Next.js ile useState Kullanımı: Ne Zaman Kullanmalı, Ne Zaman Kullanılmamalı? - <a href="https://medium.com/@eliffbaskurttt/next-js-ile-usestate-kullan%C4%B1m%C4%B1-ne-zaman-kullanmal%C4%B1-ne-zaman-kullan%C4%B1lmamal%C4%B1-0ccb1d8eb242?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Next.js static files are served to the browser for faster rendering ? - <a href="https://medium.com/@venkateshkasani14/how-next-js-static-files-are-served-to-the-browser-for-faster-rendering-6eed55757cf9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elifbaskurt`**
+✍️ **posted by `Venkateshkasani`**

-<blockquote>Herkese merhaba :) Bugün sizler için useState hook’u nedir basitçe anlatacağım. İlk olarak şunu belirtmeliyim ki Next.js ile proje…
+<blockquote>Next.js supports two types of rendering strategies for routes: Static Generation and Server-Side Rendering (SSR).
+Static routes are…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why I Choose Socket.IO for Real-Time Apps in 2025 (and Why You Probably Should Too) - <a href="https://medium.com/@sans.sg1701/why-i-choose-socket-io-for-real-time-apps-in-2025-and-why-you-probably-should-too-7475a3fe4451?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Awesome Next.js API Routes with next-api-decorators - <a href="https://warrioraashuu.medium.com/awesome-next-js-api-routes-with-next-api-decorators-670b804453d2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanskriti Gupta`**
+✍️ **posted by `Ashutosh Kumar`**

-<blockquote>Many apps today need to update information instantly.
-Think about chat apps, live notifications, or online collaboration tools — users…
+<blockquote>Building a modern Web application can be a complex task — it’s likely that if you’re looking to build something you’ll start thinking…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Top Skills to Look for When Hiring a Next.js Developer - <a href="https://medium.com/@nakiboddin.saiyad/top-skills-to-look-for-when-hiring-a-next-js-developer-a63a8afd296b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to add custom authentication in Payload CMS using Better Auth - <a href="https://medium.com/@martinddesigns/how-to-add-custom-authentication-in-payload-cms-using-better-auth-95df1366c313?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nakiboddin Saiyad`**
+✍️ **posted by `Martin Avramov`**

-<blockquote>Hiring a skilled Next.js developer can make or break your web development project.
-Whether you’re building a dynamic eCommerce store, a…
+<blockquote>This article explains how to use Payload CMS with the authentication framework Better Auth.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Libs vs Utils vs Services Folders: Simple Explanation for Developers - <a href="https://medium.com/@a.m.housen/libs-vs-utils-vs-services-folders-simple-explanation-for-developers-0ae961539a0f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Your Medium Posts to Your Next JS Website - <a href="https://medium.com/@devbina/how-to-integrate-your-medium-posts-to-your-next-js-website-f0dbd11e758c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Hussein`**
+✍️ **posted by `Bina`**

-<blockquote>When you’re looking through a project’s codebase, you’ll often see folders named lib, utils, and services.
-At first, they might seem…
+<blockquote>How I Fixed Broken Images in My Medium RSS Feed Parser (with TypeScript & JSDOM)
 Continue reading on Medium »</blockquote>

 <h3>7.
-Bringing Fluidity to Your Next.js 15 Apps: A Deep Dive into View Transitions ✨ - <a href="https://blog.stackademic.com/bringing-fluidity-to-your-next-js-15-apps-a-deep-dive-into-view-transitions-76252c106cde?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js vs. Traditional React: What Businesses Need to Know - <a href="https://javascript.plainenglish.io/next-js-vs-traditional-react-what-businesses-need-to-know-00accdc7f17b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nata Nael`**
+✍️ **posted by `Fenil Kasundra`**

-<blockquote>Bringing Fluidity to Your Next.js 15 Apps: A Deep Dive into View Transitions
+<blockquote>In today’s fast-paced digital world, choosing the right front-end framework can significantly impact a business’s scalability, performance…
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>